Cricket in Ireland: First-Class

 The multi-day competition is called the Inter-Provincial Championship.
 In October 2016, the International Cricket Council agreed to award the competition first-class status as part of efforts to elevate Ireland to becoming a Full Member.
-The competition was not held in 2020 due to the Coronavirus pandemic and has yet to return.
+The competition was not held in 2020, due to the Coronavirus pandemic and has yet to return.
 Leinster Lightning have been the most successful team in the competition, winning six of the seven seasons.

+Since the suspension of the Inter-Provincial Championship after the 2019 season, the only domestic first-class cricket in Ireland has been the Emerald Challenge match, contested in 2024 and 2026 between the Strikers (from Northern Ireland) and the Raiders (from the Republic of Ireland).

 List A

 The one-day competition is called the Inter-Provincial Cup.
 At the same time that the ICC awarded first-class status to the Inter-Provincial Championship, List A status was also conferred on the Inter-Provincial Cup.
 Leinster Lightning have been the most successful team in the competition, winning eight of the ten seasons.

 Twenty20

 The 20 over competition is called the Inter-Provincial Trophy.
 The competition also received official Twenty20 status in October 2016.
 Leinster Lightning have been the most successful team in the competition, winning seven of the ten seasons.